iluvjava/Maths/Notebook 2.0 obsidian/AMATH 584 Numerical Linear Algebra/Matrix Theory/Subspace Direct Sum.md

 > \sum_{i = 1}^{m}w_iv_i
 > $$

 And this is a linear combinations in the traditional sense.
 Notice that, the vector $v_i$ is from the subspace.
 And there really could be multiple vectors from the subspace.
-And in that sense, this means we can have more flexitybilty.
+And in that sense, this means we can have more flexibility.

 $w_i$ is there because the vector $v$ comes from a subspace.
 Then the choice for the weights on the vector is going to be arbitrary.